Road to Rhode Island

-"Road to Rhode Island" is the 13th episode of the second season and the first episode of the Road to ... series of the American animated television series Family Guy.
+"Road to Rhode Island" is the 13th episode of the second season, and the first episode of the Road to ... series, of the American animated television series Family Guy, and the 20th episode overall.
 It originally aired on Fox in the United States on May 30, 2000.
 In the episode, Brian volunteers to bring Stewie home from his grandparents' house in Palm Springs, but the pair miss their flight and must embark on a cross-country journey home.
-Meanwhile, Peter becomes addicted to watching a series of marriage counseling videos hosted by an adult film star.
+Meanwhile, Peter becomes addicted to watching a series of marriage counselling videos hosted by a porn star.

 The episode was directed by Dan Povenmire and was written by Gary Janetti.
-It guest starred Victoria Principal as Dr. Amanda Rebecca, Danny Smith and Wally Wingert as various characters.
+It guest-starred Victoria Principal as Dr. Amanda Rebecca, Danny Smith and Wally Wingert as various characters.
 Series creator Seth MacFarlane conceived the idea for this episode, and was inspired by the 1940s Road to... series of comedy films which starred Bing Crosby, Bob Hope, and Dorothy Lamour.
 The episode received universal acclaim from television critics.
 It was nominated for an Emmy Award for Outstanding Animated Program (for Programming Less than One Hour)".

 Plot

 In a flashback set seven years earlier, Brian is born in a puppy mill near Austin, Texas and taken from his mother.
 In the present, Brian tells his psychiatrist about the memory.
-Afterward, Brian volunteers to pick up Stewie from his vacation at his grandparents' summer home in Palm Springs, California, where Stewie frames a maid for stealing to amuse himself at dinner.
+Afterward, he then volunteers to pick up Stewie from his vacation at his grandparents' summer home in Palm Springs, California, where Stewie frames a maid for stealing to amuse himself at dinner.

-At the airport bar, Brian gets drunk and, when Stewie comes to find him, their bags are stolen when left unattended; with the plane tickets inside.
-They stop at a decrepit motel, where Stewie tries calling home, but fails because he believes his phone number is 867-5309.
+At the airport bar, Brian gets drunk and, when Stewie comes to find him, their unattended bags are stolen, with the plane tickets inside.
+They stop at a decrepit motel, where Stewie tries calling home, but fails because he believes the phone number is 867-5309.
 The next day, they have to escape their room and hotwire a car due to their credit card being rejected.
-Eventually, they visit the puppy mill after being in a caravan of migrants and discover Brian’s mother had died, her carcass was stuffed and used as a table.
+To get home, Stewie and Brian masquerade as crop dusters to steal a plane, which they immediately destroy in the attempt to take off.
+Eventually, they visit the puppy mill after being in a caravan of migrants and discover Brian’s mother had died, her carcass being stuffed and used as a table.
 A horrified Brian decides to take her remains and bury them in a nearby park.
-To get home, Stewie and Brian masquerade as crop dusters to steal a plane, which they immediately crash.
+They complete their journey home riding in a boxcar of a train in which the two of them perform a musical duet.